jimmypury/cf-link-shorter/README.md

 ### 1. Deploy to Cloudflare Workers

+1. Create a KV namespace (e.g., named `short_link`).
-1. Create a Cloudflare Worker and bind a KV namespace (e.g., `short_link`).
+2. Create a Cloudflare Worker and bind the KV namespace (e.g., `short_link`).
-2. Upload the `worker.js` code.
+3. Upload the `worker.js` code.
-3. Bind the KV in the Worker's environment variables:
+4. Bind the KV to the Worker's environment variables:
    - Variable name: `short_link`
    - Bind to your KV namespace
+5. Create a Secret environment variable named `short_link_token`, set a secure token value for authentication.

 ### 2. Access the Service